floyd871/prometheus_oracle_exporter/README.md

 The Oracle Alertlog file is scanned and the metrics are exposed as a gauge metric with a total occurence of the specific ORA.
-Yo can define your own Queries and execute/scrape them
+You can define your own Queries and execute/scrape them

 # Installation